A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Problem formulation

 \subsection{Rotational \btssc (\btssrot)}

-Rotational beam-to-solid volume (\btsvr) coupling between an embedded \gexact beam with a \boltz continuum has recently been presented and thoroughly discussed \cite{Steinbrecher2022}.
-There, it has been shown that constraining the relative rotation (pseudo-)vector $\rotvecbeamsolid$ between the current beam triad $\triadbeam$ and a suitable solid triad $\triadsolid$ along the beam centerline leads to an objective coupling scheme.
-This approach is in accordance to general \cs interaction laws within the \gexact beam theory, \cf \cite{Meier2021}.
-This type of rotational coupling scheme can also be adopted for the presented case of \btss coupling problems.
-The general approach is the same as in \cite{Steinbrecher2022}, but instead of a solid volume triad field, a suitable solid \emph{surface} triad field has to be constructed.
+Rotational 1D-3D beam-to-volume (\btsvr) coupling between an embedded \gexact beam with a \boltz continuum has recently been presented and thoroughly discussed~\cite{Steinbrecher2022}.
+There, it has been shown that constraining the relative rotation (pseudo-)vector $\rotvecbeamsolid$ between the current beam triad $\triadbeam$ and a suitable volume triad $\triadVolume$ along the beam centerline leads to an objective coupling scheme.
+This approach is in accordance to general \cs interaction laws within the \gexact beam theory, \cf \cite{Meier2023}.
+This type of rotational coupling scheme can also be adopted for the presented case of 1D-2D \btss coupling problems.
+The general approach is the same as in \cite{Steinbrecher2022}, but instead of a volume triad field, a suitable \emph{surface} triad field has to be constructed.
 This construction procedure will be presented in \Cref{sec:surface_triad}.
-The rotational coupling constants constrain the relative rotation vector between the beam triad and a corresponding solid surface triad $\triadsurface$, \ie
+The rotational coupling constants constrain the relative rotation vector between the beam triad and a corresponding surface triad $\triadsurface$, \ie

 with

 The Lagrange multiplier method is used to weakly enforce the rotational coupling constraints \eqref{eq:problem_formulation:rotation_coupling}.
 The corresponding weak form has been derived and thoroughly discussed in \cite[Section 4.3.2]{Steinbrecher2022} and will not be stated here.